offbynull/learn/Bioinformatics/input/input.md

 CTT
 ```

-A much quicker way of constructing an overlap graph is to use hash tables.
-For each fragment_SEQ, this algorithm adds that fragment_SEQ's ...
+Hash table method: A much quicker way of constructing an overlap graph is to use hash tables: For each fragment_SEQ, add that fragment_SEQ's ...

- * prefix to a hash table,
+ * prefix to a hash table.
  * suffix to a hash table.

-Then, the hash tables are joined together to find fragment_SEQs that overlap.
+Then, join the hash tables together to find overlapping fragment_SEQs.

 ```{output}